Microservice Architecture Explained. Microservice Architecture for enterprise.

 Software development architecture has seen tremendous growth in recent years.
-Microservice Architecture is a much improved version to the modular approach.
+Microservice Architecture is a much-improved version of the modular approach.
 We will be addressing Microservice architecture as MSA throughout the article.MSA has gained popularity only in recent years.
 Like most other software development concepts, MSA doesn’t have one standard definition.

 MSA is the process of creating a large number of smaller services that are completely independent of each other.
 These smaller services communicate with each other to create a complex software system.
 These services are fully standalone and can be developed, deployed and maintained by separate teams.
 Each service is developed to perform a specific task and it doesn’t impact other services.
 This is why MSA helps in scalability.